Shahiduddin1710/InvestIQ/README.md

 B.E.
 Computer Engineering
 Vidyavardhini College of Engineering

+📧 shahiduddin153@gmail.com

 ---

 ## ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub!
+If you found this project helpful, consider giving it a ⭐ on GitHub!